EDI (Electronic Data Interchange)

 Commport’s Integrated EDI solution can be scaled up or down depending on your needs.
 We have developed solutions for companies in various industries, including healthcare.

 Who Can Use EDI (EDI Use Cases)?

 EDI (Electronic Data Interchange) refers to the process of exchanging form information electronically.
-In many cases, it has saves thousands of hours (and countless dollars) for businesses with scores of documents to complete and file.
+In many cases, it has saved thousands of hours (and countless dollars) for businesses with scores of documents to complete and file.

-EDI has been used in the past primarily by automotive and retail businesses, however in the past few years, the format has been more widely adopted.
-Manufacturing, healthcare, pharmaceutical, utility and construction companies are good examples of EDI clients.
+EDI has been used in the past primarily by automotive and retail businesses, however, in the past few years, the format has been more widely adopted.
+Manufacturing, healthcare, pharmaceutical, utility, and construction companies are good examples of EDI clients.